 Physical size is fairly obvious- does it fit where you want it to go when it’s being stored?
 Whether you need to put it under a seat (as we do), or you’re lucky enough to have a motorhome with a garage or external storage locker, you need to make sure it will physically fit where you want.

 Don’t forget to consider height, as well as width and depth- many potential motorhome generators are too tall to go under a seat, especially with a cross beam.

 We also don’t recommend a generator with wheels, as it takes up too much room.
 However, if you have a garage, you might prefer a type with wheels so it’s easier to move, especially if you have a ramp.

-The other thing to think about is weight.
-Payload is an obvious consideration, but so if the fact that you will need to lift it in and out of your motorhome or camper.
-If it's too heavy, you're either going to injure yourself, or never ever use it because it's too heavy to get out- which defeats the point of buying it.
+The other thing to think about is the weight.
+The weight & payload of your motorhome is an obvious consideration, but so if the fact that you will need to lift it in and out of your motorhome or camper.
+If it’s too heavy, you’re either going to injure yourself, or never ever use it because it’s too heavy to get out- which defeats the point of buying it.

 As a (very) rough guide, a 1000w model weighs about 15kg, but a 2000w generator could weigh over 20kg.